agombolay/ribose-map/README.md

 **Goal**: To create a user-friendly bioinformatics toolkit to analyze ribose-seq libraries

 <p align="justify">
 <b>About</b>: The original scripts used to analyze ribose-seq libraries required proprietary software that is not readily available to many users, Platform Load Sharing Facility (LSF) workload management software.
 To enable users to readily and efficiently analyze their ribose-seq libraries, I have created Ribose-Map, a user-friendly bioinformatics toolkit.
-With minimal software dependencies and environment set-up, Ribose-Map allows users to readily profile the identity and distribution of rNMPs in the DNA of any organism of interest.
+With minimal software dependencies and environment set-up, Ribose-Map allows users to readily profile the identity and distribution of rNMPs embedded in the DNA of any organism of interest.
 On this site, I have included extensive documentation on how to automatically download the required input files, download and install the required software, and set up the appropriate directory structure (as a GitHub repository).
 </p>

 ## Usage